Johnson & Johnson: 1944–1999: Acquisitions and international expansion

 In 1969, Ortho Diagnostics, a company subsidiary, launched the Sickledex Tube Test for detecting anemia.
 The same year, the FDA approved the Johnson & Johnson arterial graft.
-In 1971, the company launched Hapindex Diagnostic Test, a rapid Hepatitis B test for blood donors.
-The test was developed to prevent the spread of Hepatitis B through blood transfusions.
+In 1971, the company launched Hapindex Diagnostic Test, a rapid hepatitis B test for blood donors.
+The test was developed to prevent the spread of hepatitis B through blood transfusions.

+In the 1970s, Johnson & Johnson hired Henry N. Cobb from Pei Cobb Freed & Partners to design its new headquarters.
+The firm designed Johnson & Johnson Plaza across the railroad tracks from the older section of the Johnson & Johnson campus.

-In 1973, Richard Sellars became Chairman and CEO of Johnson & Johnson.
-In 1976, James E. Burke became the company’s Chairman and CEO.
-During Burke’s tenure, he managed the 1982 Tylenol tampering incident.
+In 1973, Richard Sellars became chairman and CEO of Johnson & Johnson.
+In 1976, James E. Burke became the company's chairman and CEO.
+During Burke's tenure, he managed the 1982 Tylenol tampering incident.
 It became a case study on crisis management.
 Under his leadership, the company recalled 31 million bottles of Tylenol, relaunched the product with a triple tamper-evident seal, and urged consumers not to use if tampered with.
 These practices became the pharmaceutical and packaged food industry norm.

 Johnson & Johnson opened operating companies in China and Egypt in 1985.
 In 1987, Acuvue contact lenses became the first disposable contact lenses available to consumers.
 The lenses lasted up to one week, reducing the cost of contact lenses.
 In the same year, the company launched One Touch, a blood glucose monitoring system.
-In 1989, Ralph S. Larsen was appointed Chairman and CEO of the company.
+In 1989, Ralph S. Larsen was appointed chairman and CEO of the company.

-After the Dissolution of the Soviet Union, Johnson & Johnson expanded into eastern Europe.
+After the dissolution of the Soviet Union, Johnson & Johnson expanded into eastern Europe.
 By 1991, the company had a presence in Hungary, Russia, the Czech Republic, and Poland.
 In the 1990s, the company acquired many familiar consumer health brands that made up the Johnson & Johnson family of companies.
 These acquisitions included Clean & Clear, Neutrogena, Motrin, and Aveeno.